Oluwatadel/Frontend-Dev/README.md

 # Frontend-Dev
-This contains different website which are responsive
+This contains different websites highly responsive to the specific screen of use.
+Author: SE **Adelesi Oluwatobi** (CEO Airis Diginnovation)